Science Course Outlines

-Curtin Institute of Radio Astronomy offers four streams of science projects
+Curtin Institute of Radio Astronomy offers five streams of science projects

 Project lead: Prof James Miller-Jones

 Project members: Dr Gemma Anderson, Dr Arash Bahramian, Dr Paul Hancock, Dr Adela Kawka

 Student members: Ms Pikky Atri, Mr Elliott Charlton, Mr Jaiverdhan Chauhan, Mr Brendan Hennessey, Mr Steve Prabu, Mr Alessandro Paduano, Mr Jun Tian

 This project seeks to investigate some of the most extreme environments in the universe, using powerful, explosive events to probe physics under conditions of high energy, strong gravity, and/or strong magnetic fields.
 We use radio observations to determine how energy and matter is fed back into the surrounding environments during cataclysmic events such as the deaths of stars in supernovae or gamma ray bursts, the merging of two neutron stars, or the accretion of gas onto a supermassive black hole as it rips apart a passing star that wanders too close.

 We also study similar processes in stellar-mass black holes accreting from a binary companion star in our own Milky Way galaxy, or in their less massive neutron star or white dwarf binary analogues.
 This allows us to determine how jets are launched in real time, and how the nature of the accreting source affects their properties.